C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development -- RCR Report: Artifact

 \section{Artifact}

-The artifact is distributed through three public channels; the parser model is released separately because of its size.
+The artifact is distributed through three public channels.
+The parser model is provided as a separate archive because it is a large trained checkpoint.
 Table~\ref{tab:artifacts} lists the main components with their locations, licenses, and roles, organised by their role in the artifact evaluation.

 The archival components of the artifact are available on Zenodo with the following DOIs: evaluation data and archived outputs, 10.5281/zenodo.17071667; parser model, 10.5281/zenodo.19061126.